I have an urgent dental problem and cannot find an NHS dentist. How can I get help?

 I/my family member has additional need.
 Is there any support for them to access an NHS dentist?

-- Adult patients who cannot be treated in a High Street Dental practice due to the nature of their physical or mental disabilities, or because they have a need for additional support to receive treatment.
+• Adult patients who cannot be treated in a high street dental practice due to the nature of their physical or mental disabilities, or because they have a need for additional support to receive treatment

-- Children who may have needs as described above, or who have more complex or significant treatment needs.
+• Children who may have needs as described above, or who have more complex or significant treatment needs

 I am housebound – will a dentist visit me in my own home?

-Community Dental Services are provided by Somerset NHS Foundation Trust (SFT).
-The team at Somerset provide Special Care and Paediatric Dentistry (SCPD) to patients who cannot be treated in a High Street Dental Practice, which includes domiciliary visits.
-Referrals to the service can be made by a dentist or other healthcare professional using the forms on the website.
+Community dental services are provided by Somerset NHS Foundation Trust (SFT). who provide dental services in both the East and West of Dorset.
+The team at Somerset provide special care and paediatric dentistry (SCPD) to patients who cannot be treated in a high street dental practice, which includes domiciliary visits.

 How many dental practices are there in Dorset and how many are seeing NHS patients?